Brett Finch

-Brett John Finch (born 20 August 1981) is an Australian former professional rugby league footballer who played in the 2000s and 2010s.
+Brett John Finch (born 20 August 1981) is an Australian former professional rugby league footballer who played in the 1990s, 2000s, and 2010s.
 A New South Wales State of Origin representative half back, he played in the National Rugby League for Australian clubs the Canberra Raiders, Sydney Roosters, Parramatta Eels and Melbourne Storm.
 Finch also played in the Super League for English club the Wigan Warriors (with whom he won the 2011 Challenge Cup Final).

 Background

+Born in Maitland, New South Wales, Australia, Finch is the son of former player and coach Robert Finch.
+Robert coached the Newcastle Knights reserve grade side in the early 1990s, leading them to consecutive grand final appearances in 1993 and 1994.
+During this period Brett served as a ball boy for the Knights in their formative years.